-On October 5, 2018, President Trump signed the Better Utilization of Investments Leading to Development (BUILD) Act into law – landmark legislation that will soon reform and strengthen U.S. development finance capabilities into a new federal agency to help address development challenges and foreign policy priorities of the United States.
+On October 5, 2018, President Trump signed the Better Utilization of Investments Leading to Development (BUILD) Act into law—landmark legislation that reformed and strengthened U.S. development finance capabilities into a new federal agency to help address development challenges and foreign policy priorities of the United States.

 U.S. International Development Finance Corporation (DFC) is a modern, consolidated agency that brings together the capabilities of OPIC and USAID’s Development Credit Authority, while introducing new and innovative financial products to better bring private capital to the developing world.
 The U.S. will have more flexibility to support investments in developing countries to drive economic growth, create stability, and improve livelihoods.

 DFC makes America a stronger and more competitive leader on the global development stage, with greater ability to partner with allies on transformative projects and provide financially sound alternatives to state-directed initiatives that can leave developing countries worse off.

 DFC's work takes a Triple Aim approach as our investments focus on impactful global development, advancing U.S. foreign policy, and generating returns for American taxpayers.

 What is U.S. International Development Finance Corporation?